Over 1 day

 If you move into a home located in a flood zone, make an evacuation plan in the event the worst-case scenario comes true.
 Preparing for a flood is especially important in these locations.

 - Map out the evacuation route you’ll take to your planned destination, such as a friend or relative’s home.
-Plan alternate routes in case roads are blocked when learning how to prepare for a flood.
+Plan alternate routes when learning how to prepare for a flood, in case roads are blocked.

-- Get a weather radio and learn the emergency radio stations from the National Weather Service as well as the available resources from FEMA and the American Red Cross.
+- Get a weather radio and learn the emergency radio stations from the National Weather Service as well as the available resources from FEMA (Federal Emergency Management Agency) and the American Red Cross.
 Also look into getting an emergency response kit for any emergencies that may arise.

 - Run evacuation drills with your family in case a warning comes in the middle of the night or at short notice.